-This refers to the act of establishing trust and an emotional connection in a relationship with Power Imbalance and/or involving a Minor which creates an environment where an individual becomes receptive to improper advances.
+Grooming is the act of establishing trust and an emotional connection in a relationship with Power Imbalance and/or involving a Minor which creates an environment where an individual becomes receptive to improper advances.
 It can occur in person or online.

-Grooming is often a slow, gradual and escalating process which includes but is not limited to a combination of the following behaviours:
+Examples of Grooming behaviours include and are not limited to:

-• Targeting - by using one's position of authority and/or reputation to target individuals.

-e.g. individuals who are susceptible to attention, or insecure about their skills or position on the team, or when they might be having personal issues or problems.

-Building trust and friendship - by creating opportunities to engage in one-to-one interactions with individual outside sporting activity to gain an individual's trust.

-e.g. providing gifts, excessive praise, accord social or special status, private travel, private meetings.

-- Developing isolation, control and loyalty exerting control through demands of loyalty, threats, and socially isolating victim(s) from others. - Establishing secrecy for interactions discouraging access to other support frameworks, encouraging doubt and fragility through manipulation of the individual's feelings.

-e.g. Emphasing a special relationship and no one will understand.

-• Initiation of inappropriate contact through the gradual incursion beyond friendship boundaries (from accidental and inadvertent to inappropriate) by verbal/physical communication.

-e.g. sitting on lap, playing games with touching such as wrestling games or hide and seek, appearing half dressed and/or naked, sharing sexually explicit materials, telling sexual jokes, making sexual remarks; providing massage or other purported therapeutic interventions with no specific training or expertise.

-• Securing secrecy through threats, invoking of guilt or questioning loyalty.

-e.g. blame victims for the incident, threaten individuals that they will get into trouble.
+- Targeting by using one's position of authority and/or reputation to target individuals. e.g. individuals who are susceptible to attention, or insecure about their skills or position on the team, or when they might be having personal problems - Building trust and friendship by creating opportunities to engage in one-to-one interactions with individual outside sporting activity to gain an individual's trust e.g. providing gifts, excessive praise, accord social or special status, private travel, private meetings. - Developing isolation, control and loyalty exerting control through demands of loyalty, threats, and socially isolating victim(s) from others. - Establishing secrecy for interactions discouraging access to other support frameworks, encouraging doubt and fragility through manipulation of the individual's feelings e.g. Emphasing a special relationship and no one will understand. - Initiation of inappropriate contact through the gradual incursion beyond friendship boundaries (from accidental and inadvertent to inappropriate) by verbal/physical communication. - e.g. sitting on lap, playing games with touching such as wrestling games or hide and seek, appearing half dressed and/or naked, sharing sexually explicit materials, telling sexual jokes, making sexual remarks; providing massage or other purported therapeutic interventions with no specific training or expertise - Securing secrecy through threats, invoking of guilt or questioning loyalty e.g. blame victims for the incident, threaten individuals that they will get into trouble.